FOLLOW US

 Political situation

-Politically linked rallies and protests can turn violent.
-Security forces in central Antananarivo may close roads and can use tear gas in response to demonstrations.
-Avoid large gatherings and political demonstrations, including those taking place in central Antananarivo.
+Protests, particularly in cities, can sometimes turn violent.
+Security forces in central Antananarivo may close roads and use tear gas in response to demonstrations.
+Avoid large gatherings and political demonstrations.

 Crime